-SINAD is either given in units of dBc (dB to carrier) when the absolute power of the fundamental is used as the reference, or dBFS (dB to full scale) when the power of the fundamental is extrapolated to the full-scale converter range.
+SINAD is either given in units of dBc (dB to carrier) when the absolute power of the fundamental is used as the reference, or dBFS (dB to full scale) when the power of the fundamental is extrapolated to the converter's full-scale range.

-Effective Number of Bits (ENOB) - The ENOB is a measure the performance of a converter as compared to the theoretical limit based on quantization noise.
+Effective Number of Bits (ENOB) - The ENOB is a measure of a converter's performance as compared to the theoretical limit based on quantization noise.